nick2601/SandwichClub/README.md

 # Sandwich Club Project

 This project is a demonstration Android application built using modern Android development principles and components.
-It serves as a showcase for how to leverage the power of Jetpack Compose, Navigation, Hilt for dependency injection, and more to create a clean, maintainable, and efficient application.
+It serves as a showcase for how to leverage the power of Jetpack Compose, Navigati[...]

 ## Project Overview

 The Sandwich Club Project is an app that displays a list of sandwiches and allows the user to view detailed information about each sandwich.
-It showcases several key modern Android components and practices, providing a solid foundation for building robust and scalable applications.
+It showcases several key modern Android components and prac[...]

 ## Key Technologies & Modern Android Components